Shreiya-Muthuvelan/subtle-sign-detector/README.md

 # 🧠 Subtle Sign Detector

 A machine learning-powered Streamlit web app that detects early signs of **employee burnout** based on subtle workplace behavior.
-It uses a **regression-classification pipeline** to predict the **burn rate** and categorize the **burnout risk level** as Low, Moderate, or High — along with wellness suggestions based on the prediction.
+It uses **Random Forest Regressor** to predict the **burn rate** and categorize the **burnout risk level** as Low, Moderate, or High — along with wellness suggestions based on the prediction.

 ---